Wisdom Teeth Removal Resource Guide

 Though an adult has 32 permanent teeth, over time, our jaws have narrowed, allowing room for only 28 teeth to fit comfortably.
 Even if our wisdom teeth erupt from our gums with no problems, they can cause our other teeth to crowd and become misaligned, making teeth harder to keep clean and healthy.
 Dentists recommend that nearly 80% of their patients get their wisdom teeth removed.

 Impacted Wisdom Teeth

-In apition to crowding your other teeth, wisdom teeth can become impacted.
+In addition to crowding your other teeth, wisdom teeth can become impacted.
 This means that the tooth is unable to break through your gums and emerge fully.
-In some cases, the tooth may even be growing in at an angle, which can also misalign your teeth.
-Impacted wisdom teeth can lead to pain, swelling infection, and other tooth and gum problems as you age.
+In some cases, the tooth may even be growing in at an angle, which can also cause your teeth to be misaligned.
+Impacted wisdom teeth can lead to pain, swelling, infection, and other tooth and gum problems as you age.

 Do I Have to Have My Wisdom Teeth Removed?

 Because wisdom teeth extraction is recommended for such a high percentage of the population, your dentist will likely recommend extraction at some point.
 Even if you are not experiencing pain, discomfort, or other symptoms, it is a smart idea to act on the surgery as soon as possible if it is recommended by your dentist.

 Even if your wisdom teeth are not impacted, they are notoriously difficult to clean, because they are so far back in your mouth.
 If they are difficult to reach with your toothbrush or floss, you may develop gum disease, cavities, infection, or other problems.
 It may feel like painful or unnecessary surgery to go through with, but many people do not develop wisdom tooth problems until well after age 30.
 When you are younger, it is easier to heal and bounce back after surgery, so it is better to get them out sooner rather than later.